Entrance Requirements for the MBA in Sustainable Business

 For students whose first language is not English: official English proficiency test scores within the past 2 years, unless you have earned a full-time, on-campus degree from Canada, Australia, the UK, or the US within the past 2 years.
 Students with scores below 6.5 on IELTS Academic, 90 on TOEFL iBT or 58 on PTE will be asked to take the test again or change their program to English as a Second Language.

-New online students learn the TM technique before enrolling at MUM.
+All MUM students practice the Transcendental Meditation® (TM®) technique.
 For information on the TM technique or finding a TM teacher, please visit TM.org.